 Child and Adolescent Mental Health Services (CAMHS) Waiting Times

-- During the quarter ending December 2013, around 3,300 children and young people started treatment at CAMH services in Scotland.
+- During the quarter ending December 2014, over 4,100 children and young people started treatment at CAMH services in Scotland.

 Psychological Therapies Waiting Times

 - Waiting times information for Psychological Therapies are developmental.
 NHS Boards are working with ISD and the Scottish Government to improve the consistency and completeness of the information.
 The target that at least 90% of people waiting for Psychological Therapies should start treatment within 18 weeks is due for delivery from December 2014.